 Trees are an invaluable natural resource.
 They beautify our neighborhoods, provide habitats for wildlife, and help to mitigate greenhouse gas emissions.

-Since 2005, Apache has donated more than 4.7 million trees to nonprofits and governmental organizations across 17 states through our award-winning Apache Tree Grant Program.
+Since 2005, Apache has donated more than 4.8 million trees to nonprofits and governmental organizations across 17 states through our award-winning Apache Tree Grant Program.
 We donate trees to a wide variety of organizations, including cities, counties, schools, parks, universities, youth associations, wildlife refuges and community groups.
-In the 2019/2020 season, we worked with 54 nonprofit organizations, 10 of which were first-time partners.
+In the 2020/2021 season, we worked with 56 nonprofit organizations, 14 of which are first-time partners.
 In addition to neighborhood beautification and wildlife habitat preservation, groups often request trees to support a range of other conservation efforts, such as reforestation in areas affected by natural disasters.